Pinterest

 You can make as many changes as you like to this deliciously satisfying potato and cabbage soup, creating your own version!
 Soup making is very forgiving.
 Quantities don't really matter.
 Add more or less of anything!
 Keep tasting as you go along, and you'll be a pro in no time.
 Really!

-This recipe happens to be vegan by default, but you can add whatever you like to suit your tastes.
+This recipe happens to be vegan by default if it's not made with ground beef, but you can add whatever you like to suit your tastes.
 The amounts of vegetables can vary - a bit more of this and a little less of that.
 Try adding any of your favorite dried or fresh herbs.

 This soup is perfect for a nice light lunch or served as an appetizer, but if you're looking for something more hearty, you can add a can of beans or some meat, like smoked sausage or wieners.
 Or top with some crispy bacon to serve.